openstack/nova/doc/source/devref/zone.rst

 Zones
 =====

 A Nova deployment is called a Zone.
 At the very least a Zone requires an API node, a Scheduler node, a database and RabbitMQ.
 Pushed further a Zone may contain many API nodes, many Scheduler, Volume, Network and Compute nodes as well as a cluster of databases and RabbitMQ servers.
-A Zone allows you partition your deployments into logical groups for load balancing and instance distribution.
+A Zone allows you to partition your deployments into logical groups for load balancing and instance distribution.

 The idea behind Zones is, if a particular deployment is not capable of servicing a particular request, the request may be forwarded to (child) Zones for possible processing.
 Zones may be nested in a tree fashion.